code-423n4/2024-05-arbitrum-foundation-findings/README.md

 <sup>This curated list will shorten as you work.
 [View the original, longer list →](../../issues?q=is%3Aopen+is%3Aissue+label%3A"2+%28Med+Risk%29"%2C"3+%28High+Risk%29"+-label%3Aunsatisfactory%2C"insufficient+quality+report")</sup>

-For each curated High or Medium risk finding, please:
+For each curated High- or Medium-risk finding, please:

 ### 1a.
 Label as one of the following: